Summer Internship Program

 - Encourages youth to pursue careers in fields related to their academy focus

 - Enables businesses to cultivate their potential future employees

 Internship Program Details

-- Current high school juniors will be selected from an Academy related to a business.
+- Current high school juniors will be selected from a Career Academy related to the host business.

 - Otherwise, these students understand that these internships are unpaid.